rithu-parna/e-commerce_website/README.md

 # 🛒 E-Commerce Website

-A modern, responsive e-commerce web application built using **Vite + React**, **Material-UI**, and **Tailwind CSS**.
+A modern, responsive e-commerce web application built using **Vite + React**,and **Material-UI**.
 This project showcases a user-friendly shopping experience with clean design, dynamic product listing, and responsive layout.

 ---